Electromagnetic Navigation Bronchoscopy

 Electromagnetic navigation bronchoscopy (ENB) is intended to enhance standard bronchoscopy by providing a three-dimensional roadmap of the lungs and real-time information about the position of the steerable probe during bronchoscopy.
 The purpose of ENB is to allow navigation to distal regions of the lungs, so that suspicious lesions can undergo biopsy and to allow for placement of fiducial markers.

-Pulmonary nodules are identified on plain chest radiographs or chest computed tomography (CT) scans.
-(Note that screening for lung cancer and whole-body CT tests for screening are considered investigational and addressed in other policies.
-(See Related Policies.)
-Although most of these nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when cancer is diagnosed later in the disease course.
+Pulmonary nodules are identified on plain chest radiographs or chest CT scans.
+Although most of these nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when it is diagnosed later in the disease course.
 The method used to diagnose lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.
 There is generally greater diagnostic success with centrally located and larger lesions.